Graaly/webapp/README.md

 $ quasar dev -m pwa

 # build for production with minification
-$ quasar build -m pwa
+$ quasar build -m pwa  (!!! build also europequest and other customers)

 # lint code
 $ quasar lint